voldern/kubernetes-preview-github-action/README.md

 You want a wildcard SSL certificate for the ingress.

 If you use GKE you can not provision wildcard certificates for your external ingress/load balancer, a simple way to provision one is using [certmanager](https://cert-manager.io/docs/).
 An example of a configuration can be found in [configs/cert.yaml].
-Please note that the configuration need to be changed to have the right domain and to work with your cluster.
+Please note that the configuration needs to be changed to have the right domain and to work with your cluster.

 If you're using AWS EKS [it seems like](https://aws.amazon.com/premiumsupport/knowledge-center/terminate-https-traffic-eks-acm/) you can use an ACM certificate directly on a service with the `LoadBalancer` `type`.